 Q: Can I supply my own air transportation and receive a credit on my trip price?

 A: Check with the trip leader as this is usually not a problem.
 Travelers flying in from other cities to join us on our trips frequently get their own airfare.
 Check with a trip leader for details on connecting with transportation to the resort.

 Q: I travel with a service animal.
 Is that a problem?

-A: This will require a single room at the discretion of the Airlines, any subsequent transportation and lodging selected for the trip.
-The club will not get involved with getting permission from the resort or any transportation or on-site restaurants.
-Responsibility is totally that of the traveler.
-Club functions such as group meals, social gatherings with said animal will not be allowed due to the chance that someone in the group may have serious allergies.
+A: This will require a single room and is at the discretion of the resort and the airline.
+Another concern is transportation to and from the resort and the airline.
+The club will not get involved with getting any of the aforementioned authorizations.
+The responsibility is totally that of the traveler with the service animal.
+Club functions such as group meals and social gatherings with said animal will not be allowed due to the possibility that someone in the group may have of serious allergies.

 Q. What is a Known Travelers Number and TSA Pre-Check?

-A. A Known Traveler Number is a number that identifies you as a member of a Trusted Traveler Program.
-You’ll get a KTN when you apply for TSA PreCheck, With TSA PreCheck, you’ll get shorter security lines, and you won’t have to remove items from your bag or take off your shoes or belt.
+A. A Known Traveler Number (KTN) is a number that identifies you as a member of a Trusted Traveler Program.
+You’ll get a KTN when you apply for TSA PreCheck.
+TSA PreCheck, will result in shorter security lines and you may not have to remove items from your bag or remove shoes or belt.